Patient Comfort

 Glenview House

-Glenview House is the on-site patient hotel which is used by patients who live outside Belfast and would otherwise face long journeys to and from the Cancer Centre for treatment.
-In 2008, the charity invested £150,000 into the unique project which was used to fund a complete refurbishment of the building and to this day, Glenview offers a home away from home for many people when they need it most.
+Glenview House is the on-site patient hotel run and operated by the Belfast Health and Social Care Trust, which is used by patients who live outside Belfast and would otherwise face long journeys to and from the Cancer Centre for treatment.
+In 2008, the charity invested £150,000 into the unique project which was used to fund the refurbishment of the building to make it more comfortable for patients as they undergo treatment.

 Physical Activity Coach

-Joe Sirichas, our Physical Activity Coach, works to support patients before, during, and after treatment to remain as active, fit, and healthy as possible.
+Joe, our Physical Activity Coach, works to support patients before, during, and after treatment to remain as active, fit, and healthy as possible.
 Joe offers twelve-week group or one-to-one sessions with tailored support.
 During these sessions, Joe works to help patients increase their fitness, strength, posture, mobility, and flexibility.
-Joe has also developed online classes to support patients through the pandemic which you can check out here.
+Joe has also developed online classes to support patients which you can access via our YouTube channel.

 Many patients and families are faced with long stays in the Cancer Centre and we are here to make sure that their stay is as comfortable as possible.
 Our refurbished day rooms in the Cancer Centre are a haven away from busy wards and hospital beds where you can relax in a soft chair, watch some television, enjoy a cup of tea or simply chat to family and friends in a more homely environment